 If a recruiter were to tell you that they’re hiring for, say, Outdoor Voices, and you decide to get a leg up on the competition by emailing the Director of Marketing there about the position—you’ve technically cut out the middleman, sure.
 But in all likelihood, you’re also not getting hired.

-The point is: don’t assume that the mystery means a recruiter is up to something.
+Don’t assume that the mystery means a recruiter is up to something.
 It’s more likely that the company they’re working for is a big name than it is that you’ll be disappointed.

 Instead, trust the process.
 And if you’re wondering why you’re not receiving emails from recruiters unannounced, you may just not be on their radar.
 Try searching for “job recruitment agencies near me” to find some options in your area (like Star Staffing if you’re Northern California!).
 On recruitment agency sites, there’s typically a Job Seekers section where you can sign-up for emails or contact the team to set up an informational phone call.
-Once they know you’re looking, they’ll likely come calling—without a company name—ASAP.
+Once they know you’re looking, they’ll likely come calling—without a company name—ASAP!

 ABOUT STAR STAFFING